-The treatment and understanding of tibial plateau fractures was for a long time based on the Schatzker classification, i.e. the presence of fracture split and/ or depression of the joint, and the involvement of one or two condyles based on the anteroposterior radiograph (30).
+The treatment and understanding of tibial plateau fractures was for a long time based on the Schatzker classification, i.e. the presence of fracture split and/ or depression of the joint, and the involvement of one or two condyles based on the anteroposterior radiograph (33).
 The goal of treatment is restoration of a stable and congruent joint which is often achieved with a lateral proximal anatomical locking plate, sometimes in combination with filling of the void with bone graft or synthetic void fillers.
-The conversion to arthroplasty after tibial plateau fracture has been reported to be around 5-8% in large cohorts of patients (31-34).
+The conversion to arthroplasty after tibial plateau fracture has been reported to be around 5-8% in large cohorts of patients (34-37).
+Reduction quality and fracture type is associated with risk of conversion to arthroplasty (38).

-The assessment of the fracture configuration with CT scans have led to treatment algorithms taking the three columns of the proximal tibia into consideration (35).
-The Schatzker classification has also been modified (36).
+The assessment of the fracture configuration with CT scans have led to treatment algorithms taking the three columns of the proximal tibia into consideration (39).
+The Schatzker classification has also been modified (40).